BookingBug/dev.bookingbug.com/docs/javascript-sdk/index.md

 yo bookingbug
 ```

-> You can see a screen cast of this [here](https://drive.google.com/file/d/0BySZotrqAKdcWFdjM0tVLUVkUjA/view)
+> You can see a screen-cast of this [here](https://drive.google.com/file/d/0BySZotrqAKdcWFdjM0tVLUVkUjA/view)

 you will be asked the following so make sure to have all the info you need.